 The empirical formula is the simplest ratio of the elements present in a molecule.
 They are of some use for organic compounds – they can sometimes help us work out the molecular formula if we don’t know it.
 However, they are much more frequently used for ionic compounds, such as table salt, sodium chloride (NaCl).
 Ionic compounds have giant lattice structures – a large number of oppositely charged ions electrostatically attracted to each other.
 It wouldn’t be practical to try and write down the exact number of each type of atom present in a crystal of salt, because the number would be huge – so we just use the simple empirical formula instead.

-The condensed formula is often used in text, and was particularly used in early organic chemistry publications, where use of graphics was limited.
+The condensed formula is often used in text and was particularly used in early organic chemistry publications, where the use of graphics was limited.
 Each carbon in the molecule is written out in turn, with the atoms attached to it written directly after.
 Brackets are used to indicate branching in the molecule, or multiple identical groups.
 The condensed formula is sometimes seen for simple cyclic compounds, but representing them using this formula tends to just look confusing, so it’s uncommon.

 The displayed formula and structural formula are fairly similar.
 The displayed formula represents the molecule by showing all of the atoms, and all of the bonds between those atoms.
 Bonds are represented by lines, with the number of lines representing the strength of the bond.
-Single bonds and double bonds (2 lines) are relatively common, but triple bonds (3 lines) are also possible in some molecules.
-These are obviously useful, in that they show the molecule in as much detail as possible, but they also take up a lot of space, and can be time-consuming to draw.
+Single bonds (one line) and double bonds (two lines) are relatively common, but triple bonds (three lines) are also possible in some molecules.
+These formulae are obviously useful, in that they show the molecule in as much detail as possible, but they also take up a lot of space, and can be time-consuming to draw.
 The structural formula attempts to tackle this by omitting some bonds, and grouping some atoms together, but still isn’t the quickest way to represent an organic molecule.

 The skeletal formula is the simplest way of representing organic molecules, and as such is commonly seen in both textbooks and research publications.
-It involves representing the main carbon chain as a zig-zagging line, where the end of lines and the vertices represent carbon atoms.
+It represents the main carbon chain as a zig-zagging line, where the end of lines and the vertices represent carbon atoms.
 All hydrogens are omitted, unless they are part of a functional group, which are always shown; atoms other than carbon or hydrogen are also always shown.